PasangDimdung/login/README.md

 2. cd into project directory using terminal.
 3. type ``` npm install``` this will install all the required dependencies.
 4. To run the project type ```ng serve```.
-5. It will show localhost in terminal.
+5. It shows localhost in the terminal.
 Control click link and it opens in your default browser.